Cydhra/coraxlib/docs/libpll.md

 Scope
 --------------------------------------------------------------------------------

-The goal of this documentation is th explain how to interact with `libpll`, as long as the reader already knows the broad strokes of phylogenetic inference.
+The goal of this documentation is to explain how to interact with `libpll`, as long as the reader already knows the broad strokes of phylogenetic inference.
 As such, there will be some terms which are present in the text, but explaining the terms completely is outside of the scope of this documentation.